 There are 2 proposed FM's to be built in Phase 1 & 2.
 The first FM will tie into an existing City's FM on Florida Ave and will cross under HWY 27.
 The second FM will also tie into an existing City's FM on Moss Ave and will cross under HWY 17-92.
 At this time, there are no impact fee credits associated with the beforementioned off-site improvements; however, the developer is currently in negotiation with various governmental entities for said credits.
-Should improvements give rise to impact fees at a later date, this report will be amended accordingly.
+Should improvements give rise to impact fees at a later date, this report will be amended accordingly or will be addressed under separate financing documents.